article banner

 For example, consider the value protected and generated at financial institutions that have:

-• established chief risk officers and enterprise-wide risk management functions
+• Established chief risk officers and enterprise-wide risk management functions

-• enhanced their risk governance, risk cultures and tone at the top
+• Enhanced their risk governance, risk cultures and tone at the top

-• bolstered the three lines of defense in risk management and internal audit’s risk-related role
+• Bolstered the three lines of defense in risk management and internal audit’s risk-related role

-• improved the quality of, and access to, risk-related data and monitoring of risk appetite, tolerances and profile
+• Improved the quality of, and access to, risk-related data and monitoring of risk appetite, tolerances and profile

-• enhanced risk-based decision-making capabilities and recognized operational risks that extend beyond those they have long been managing.
+• Enhanced risk-based decision-making capabilities and recognized operational risks that extend beyond those they have long been managing.

 In addition, any road to deregulation will pass through a challenging risk landscape.
 Since 2010, cyber threats have skyrocketed with the proliferation of devices, payment mechanisms and online banking.
 Conduct risk — a term virtually unheard of before the crisis — has been recognized as a threat from within organizations and third parties.
 Both cyber and conduct risk events regularly make headlines, contributing to reputation risk (another new term).